-- 18.1 The Board will appoint the Secretary and may at any time suspend or remove a person from that office. - 18.2 The Secretary holds office on such terms and conditions (including as to remuneration) and with the powers, duties, functions and authorities: - 18.2.1 required under the Corporations Act to be performed by the Secretary of the Company; - 18.2.2 imposed on the Secretary by this Constitution; and - 18.2.3 as otherwise as determined by the Directors. - 18.3 The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment.
+- 18.1 The Directors will appoint at least one secretary and may at any time suspend or remove a person from that office. - 18.2 The secretary holds office on such terms and conditions (including as to remuneration) and with the powers, duties and authorities as determined by the Directors.